Skip to main content

 You may have a hormonal imbalance for the following:

-It’s important to take care of it to restore your health and hormonal balance.
-Cortisol is a stress hormone produced by the adrenal glands in response to stress you might be experiencing.
+Cortisol is a stress hormone produced by the adrenal glands in response to stress.
 Stress can be emotional, physical, spiritual and even chemical.
-For example, women who are highly toxic, experience digestive issues, poor liver health, or emotional trauma can also have high cortisol levels.
+For example, women who are highly toxic, experience digestive issues, poor liver health, etc can also have high cortisol levels.
 As a steroid hormone, cortisol is highly potent and therefore gets your body through difficult times.
 However, when it’s chronically elevated, it will impair other hormones, like progesterone, estrogen and the thyroid.
-This is probably why you might be experiencing symptoms such as weight gain, feeling wired and tired, problems sleeping, unable to slow down and unwind and are quick to get angry.
-High cortisol levels can also be attributed to hair loss, infertility, thyroid problems, bone loss and that stubborn fat around your belly.
+This is why women with high cortisol levels are experiencing symptoms such as weight gain, feeling wired and tired, problems sleeping, unable to slow down and unwind and are quick to get angry.
+High cortisol levels can also be attributed to hair loss, infertility, thyroid problems, bone loss and that stubborn fat around the belly.

 What can you do?